 Redhawk Radio profiles “Internet Darling” Molly Soda in anticipation of her 10 November performance alongside Told Slant, Yowler and Marjorie Lee at Oxford’s Kofenya Coffee in Miami.
 For more information about the performance, and to read the full profile, click here.

 Signe Pierce is interviewed by Alice Bucknell in her latest editorial for Artsy.
 Entitled “A Brief History of the Color Pink,” the piece traces the history of the rosy shade.
 Known for her employment of pink and purple light in both her photography and her performances, Pierce rejects historically gendered notions of the color.
 She says: “The insistence upon socializing women to identify with a color that doesn’t exist in the ‘real world’ is, to me, a testament towards the patriarchal hierarchies that work to keep women submissive in everyday life.”
 Read Bucknell’s full editorial here.

-FAD has named !Mediengruppe Bitnik one of the “Top 9 Art Exhibitions to see this week in London.”
+FAD has named !Mediengruppe Bitnik’s show Are You Online Now? as one of the “Top 9 Art Exhibitions to see this week in London.”
 Tabish Khan writes “The bots each inhabit a screen and seem to talk to users or even themselves in an unnerving way that makes us want to distrust any online conversation in case it’s with a bot.”
 Read the full article here.

 Drool Creatives features Olga Fedorova’s upcoming solo show at Annka Kultys Gallery, Generic Jungle.
 The artist’s first solo show at the gallery, Generic Jungle will feature an array of the artist’s 3-D lenticular pictures.
 The show will run from 16 November through 16 December.
 For more information, click here.